Update 2018 for How To Change from Water Based to Oil Based Deck Stains

 The longevity of a deck or other exterior wood structure depends highly on how well it is maintained.
 A wood surface left alone or neglected will not last long in the harsh environment.
 Wood needs to be sealed and protected from moisture, UV rays, mold, mildew and such contaminants that will cause rot and decay.
 The most common types of wood protectants are oil and water based.

 Both have their advantages and disadvantages.
 Once a wood surface is coated with a particular type of stain it is usually maintained every few years with another light maintenance coat of the same type stain.
 However, on occasion, some homeowners may decide to change from oil based to a water-based stain or vice versa.

 To do this successfully a few guidelines need to be followed.

-To successfully change from oil based to water based or vice versa, you have to remove all of the existing stain.
+To successfully change from oil-based to water-based or vice versa, you have to remove all of the existing stain.
 There are products like Restore-A-Deck Stain Stripper or HD80 that can help break down existing stains to make them easier to remove.
 The stripper is applied to the wood surface and allowed to dwell.
 It works to soften the stain so the wood surface can then be pressure washed or scrubbed clean.
-A second step of wood brightener is then applied to neutralize the stripper and prepare the wood for new stain.
+The second step of wood brightener is then applied to neutralize the stripper and prepare the wood for new stain.